-Meet our award-winning instructors for our centre and school workshops, who are professionals in the photography and filmmaking industry.
+Our centre and school workshops are conducted by award-winning instructors who are professionals in the photography and filmmaking industry.

 Amrita Chandradas